benhook1013/space-game/milestone-core-loop.md

 ## Next Steps

-- Spawn enemy groups in timed waves.
-- Equip the player with an auto-firing mining laser for nearby asteroids.
-- Drop minerals from mined asteroids and track the currency.
-- Auto-aim the main weapon at the closest enemy.
-- Outline a mineral-based upgrade system for weapons and ship systems.
+- Design a broad upgrade system where minerals purchase new weapon and ship upgrades.